keithbooher/node_store/README.md

    - dropdown
    - tree

- options: an object to help build non traditional form fields like dropdown, multi and tree
+ <u>options</u>: an object to help build non traditional form fields like dropdown, multi and tree

- noValueError: message to display to user when a  field must be provided and its not provided
+ <u>noValueError</u>: message to display to user when a  field must be provided and its not provided

 ### initialValues
  create an array of objects that contain a single key and property.